 Michaelmas Term.
 12 lectures + 2 examples classes + coursework.
-Assessment: 75% exam/25% coursework
+Assessment: 75% exam/25% coursework.
+This course will be delivered in-person in 2021-22.

 Prerequisites

 3D4 assumed, 3D3 useful.

 Aims

 The aims of the course are to:

 - bridge some of the gap between structural analysis, as taught in Parts I and IIA, and practical steel design as presented in design codes; however, although it will refer to the appropriate codes, it will not be an "introduction to the code" module.